Writing a Skills-Based Resume: Template & Guide

 Is a skills-based resume better than a traditional resume?

-The choice between a skills-based resume and a traditional chronological resume depends on your unique background, career goals and the expectations of the employer or industry.
+The choice between a skills-based resume and a traditional chronological resume depends on your unique background, career goals, and the employer’s or industry’s expectations.

-Skills-based resumes offer distinct advantages for those with non-linear career paths, career changers or individuals with experiences that may not be fully captured by a traditional resume.
+Skills-based resumes offer distinct advantages for those with nonlinear career paths, career changers, or individuals with experiences that a traditional resume may not fully capture.

 However, if you have consistent work experience, a chronological resume is a more suitable format for showcasing your career progression and growth.